hjhuney/Instacart/README.md

 Items ordered 5 or fewer times account for 8.5% of total products and products ordered fewer than 20 times account for roughly 30% of products.
 A sizable percentage (~ 23%) of products are ordered between 100 and 500 times.

+## Associations

+Let's now take a look at items that are frequently purchased with other items.
+We'll take a look at three popular items: organic strawberries, honeycrisp apples, and organic turkey burgers.
+All the charts below have interactive versions with more detailed stats included the percentage of baskets the item is purchased in ("pct_orders") and how much more likely customers purchasing the main items were more likely to purchase this additional item ("purchase ratio").
+For instance a "purchase ratio" of 1.0 means a customer was exactly as likely to purcahse the item as an average customer, while a ratio of 3.2 indicates these customers were 3.2 times more likely to purchase the item than the average customer.

 ### Item Sample #1: Organic Strawberries

-Now, let's look at individual products and see what other items customers purchased.
-We'll start by looking at organic strawberries, one of the most popular items.
 The chart below lays out the top 30 products most frequently ordered alongside of organic strawberries.

 ![Strawberries](https://github.com/hjhuney/Instacart/blob/master/images/strawberries.svg)<br>
 <i>[Click here for interactive version of chart](https://hjhuney.github.io/Instacart/html/strawberry.html)</i>

-This is another chart where the interactive version is good for better detail.
-For instance, we can see that 9% of customers who purchased organic strawberries also purchased
+In the interactive chart, we can see that 9% of customers who purchased organic strawberries also purchased organic blueberries and these customers were 3 times more likely to purchase this item than the average customer.
+Organic raspberries and organic string cheese were also much more likely to be purchased by these customers.

 ### Item Sample #2: Honeycrisp Apples

+Next, let's shift to honeycrisp apples.

 ![Honeycrisp](https://github.com/hjhuney/Instacart/blob/master/images/honeycrisp.svg)<br>
 <i>[Click here for interactive version of chart](https://hjhuney.github.io/Instacart/html/honeycrisp.html)</i>

+One item that customers who purchase honeycrisp apples are 3.2 times more likely to purchase than the average customer is 'seedless red grapes'.
+These are purchased by roughly 8% of customers who bought the honeycrisp apples, but only by 2.5% of the general population.

 ### Item Sample #3: Organic Turkey Burgers

+Finally, let's move away from produce and shift to organic turkey burgers.

 ![Turkey Burgers](https://github.com/hjhuney/Instacart/blob/master/images/turkey_burgers.svg)<br>
 <i>[Click here for interactive version of chart](https://hjhuney.github.io/Instacart/html/turkey.html)</i>

+This one yields very interesting results.
+There are several items that customers purchasing turkey burgers are more likely to purchase than the average customer including "organic baby carrots" (4.1 times more likely), "organic red bell peppers" (3.8 times more likely), "boneless skinless chicken breasts" (3.6 times more likely), and "original hummus" (3.3 times more likely).

+With that, let's take a look at some possible recommender systems.

 ## Recommender System Options